189th Airlift Wing: History

-Established in 1962 when the Arkansas ANG 154th Tactical Reconnaissance Squadron was expanded to a Group when elements of the 123d Air Base Group were added.
+Established in 1962 when the Arkansas ANG 154th Tactical Reconnaissance Squadron was expanded to a group when elements of the 123d Air Base Group were added.

-In June 1965, the group became the first Air National Guard organization to be equipped with RF-101 aircraft.
-As a result of the Pueblo Crises, the 189th was recalled to active duty in January 1968.
-In July of that year, the 154th Tactical Reconnaissance Squadron (augmented) deployed from Little Rock AFB to Itazuke, Japan.
+In June 1965, the group became the first Air National Guard organization to be equipped with McDonnell RF-101 Voodoo aircraft.
+As a result of the Pueblo Crisis, the 189th was recalled to active duty in January 1968.
+In July of that year, the 154th Tactical Reconnaissance Squadron (augmented) deployed from Little Rock Air Force Base to Itazuke Air Base, Japan.

 Air Refueling

-On 1 January 1976, the unit was designated as the 189th Air Refueling Group, Arkansas Air National Guard, and converted to a KC-135 air-to-air refueling mission, and became one of the first Air National Guard units to be assigned to the Strategic Air Command as a gaining command.
+On 1 January 1976, the unit was designated as the 189th Air Refueling Group, and converted to a Boeing KC-135 Stratotanker air refueling mission, and became one of the first Air National Guard units to be assigned to the Strategic Air Command (SAC) as a gaining command.

-As an integral part of SAC under "Total Force," the 189th ARG maintained an around-the-clock ALPHA Alert, participated in European, Alaskan and Pacific Tanker Task Forces, and supported worldwide temporary tanker task forces performing in-flight refueling of all types of aircraft as assigned by the Strategic Air Command.
+As an integral part of SAC under "Total Force," the 189th maintained an around-the-clock ALPHA Alert, participated in European, Alaskan and Pacific Tanker Task Forces, and supported worldwide temporary tanker task forces performing in-flight refueling of all types of aircraft as assigned by the Strategic Air Command.